 Anyway, that’s how you can capture full, long and complete Web page images in Chrome or Edge.
 Hope that’s useful!

 Pro Tip: I’ve been writing about the Mac since, well, the very beginning.
-Please check out my extensive Mac help library for hundreds of useful tutorials and how-to guides, then pop over to my Windows help library for hundreds more.
+Please check out my Chrome help, as well as my extensive Mac help library for hundreds of useful tutorials and how-to guides, then pop over to my Windows help library for hundreds more.
 Thanks!